ikawrakow/ik_llama.cpp/github-data/discussions/201 - What is the NUMA situation _.md

 Why?

+> 👤 **ubergarm** replied on **2025-03-25** at **16:14:54**
+>
+> Looking at Intel Memory Latency Checker `mlc` benchmarks suggest that the memory local to the compute on a specific NUMA node gives best bandwidth and latency.
+>
+> My thinking is that duplicating weights into each NUMA node and having local threads working with that RAM would maximize performance.
+>
+> However, I'm not fully aware of the other implications of combining computations for the final results in this "data parallel" situation.
+I've only read about "all reduce" in GPU specific implementations suggesting `nvlink` or `p2p` or RDMA infiniband networking is required for those "tensor parallel" implementations.
+>
+> For now I'd be happy to configure each CPU socket as a single numa node in BIOS as that would probably be good enough and more likely to have enough RAM to fit bigger models.
+So data parallel = number CPU sockets = (probably 2 for most folks)

 ---

 👤 **ikawrakow** commented on **2025-03-25** at **16:24:17**

 Sure, that would be if you wanted to squeeze out the last bit of performance.
 But we are not at that stage.
 Instead, we are a factor of 2 or more away from what should be possible.
 Having 2 big NUMA nodes would make the distribution of weights much easier: simply change the weight loading to use two threads, each pinned to a specific NUMA node, and each loading half of the tensor data.
 During inference pin half the threads to run on the 1st NUMA node, and the other half to the second NUMA node.
 My thinking is that this should give a significant boost in performance without replicating the model on both NUMA nodes.
 It is of course possible to do stuff such as this with several NUMA nodes, but it makes things way more complicated.
 So, I'm thinking that the 1st step should be to get better performance with 2 NUMA nodes.
 But if you are telling me that this is very far from ideal, and that the only way to get better performance is to enable and utilize all NUMA nodes, then it is a waste of time to implement the simple approach described above.

+> 👤 **ubergarm** replied on **2025-03-25** at **16:36:46**
+>
+> > that would be if you wanted to squeeze out the last bit of performance.
+But we are not at that stage.
+>
+> Yes, I agree on both points.
+>
+> >  I'm thinking that the 1st step should be to get better performance with 2 NUMA nodes
+>
+> Again, I agree.
+My understanding is ktransformers `USE_NUMA=1` compilation flag is for 2 NUMA nodes.
+Also the [discussion/fork saood06 linked](https://github.com/ggml-org/llama.cpp/discussions/12289) seems to be specific to 2 NUMA nodes.
+>
+> Going for exactly 2 NUMA nodes is also good because:
+> 1. Most AMD Epyc BIOS dual socket boards likely support `NPS1` for exactly 2 NUMA Nodes
+> 2. Newer Intel Xeon BIOS dual socket boards supports `SNC=Disable`for exactly 2 NUMA Nodes
+>
+> No need to worry about rare brand new quad socket intel xeon boards or more smaller NUMA nodes currently imo.
+>
+> I'll try to find my `mlc` benchmarks and post here, as the bandwidth is still pretty good converting a single CPU into 1 NUMA node.

 > 👤 **ubergarm** replied on **2025-03-25** at **16:52:11**
 >